ssbsukirat/medicine/Cardinal/Renal and Urinary Tract/Electrolyte/Sodium.md

 - FACTORS affecting release
 	- AVP secretion, thirst and water ingestion at osmolality >285 --> linear relationship with release
 	- blood volume and BP changes also act as stimuli for AVP but weaker sensitivity
 	- ECF modulates AVP release --> hypovolemia increase slope of response curve + lower threshold of release
+	- non-osmotic stimuli
+		- nausea
+		- intracerebral angiotensin 2
+		- serotonin
+		- drugs
--
+- Effects
+	- electrolyte-free water retention / release by kidney
+	- V2 receptor in TAL of LOH, Principal cells of CD --> intracellular cAMP & protein kinase A increase --> Na-Cl-K transport in TALH affected
+	- AVP induced, PKA dependent phosphorylation of aquaporin-2 --> active water channel in lumen of CD --> water absorption down the medullary gradient --> concentrated urine